Whether flaxseed is safe or unsafe to consume during pregnancy is complicated. Consult a doctor or registered dietician for their expert opinion.

 While the stereotype of pregnant people wanting ice cream and pickles does hold true for many, other folks prefer to incorporate more nutrient-packed options — like seeds — into their pregnancy diet.

-This type of diet may include flaxseeds.
-But there’s a lot we don’t know about the effects this “superfood” could have on your growing baby.
+During pregnancy, your diet may include flaxseeds.
+But there’s a lot we don’t know about the effects this superfood could have on your growing baby.

 Flaxseeds come from the flax plant.
-This flowering plant has multiple functions, including commercial uses, such as a fiber spun into linen and paint production.
+This flowering plant has multiple functions, including commercial uses, such as fiber spun into linen and in paint production.

-You can consume the seeds in multiple forms.
+You can consume the seeds in several forms.
 Flaxseeds can be:

 - left whole